-We will develop this working relationship between school and parents and carers as follows:
+We will develop this working relationship between school and parents/carers as follows:

-- We will outline the school's expectations and curriculum offer on the school website. - We will hold parent consultation meetings three times per year to discuss progress and how the child is settling in.

-- Early years staff will send home a weekly homework activity for parents to do with their children.
-They will also send home daily reading and weekly spellings or sounds. - We will publish our themes for each term on our website and on the parent notice hoard - We will operate an open door policy that will allow parents and carers to discuss concerns and developments in an informal manner.
-Conversely if Foundation staff have concerns about the progress of a child, they will immediately approach parents and carers to discuss them. - We will conduct workshops for parents and carers to enable them to be familiar with the teaching methods used in school to make it easier to emulate them at home. - There will be opportunities for parents and carers to visit school on a volunteer basis to assist with the children's learning.
+- We will outline the school's expectations and curriculum offer on the school website. - We will hold parent consultation meetings three times per year to discuss progress and how the child is settling in (or by request). - Early years staff will send home a half termly homework activity sheet for parents to do with their children.
+They will also send home weekly activities, based on the current learning (e.g. phonics, spellings, maths).
+As well as daily reading/sounds. - We will publish our PSHE themes for each term on our website and on the parent notice board. - We will operate an open door policy that will allow parents and carers to discuss concerns and developments in an informal manner.
+Conversely if Foundation staff have concerns about the progress of a child, they will immediately approach parents and carers to discuss them. - We will conduct workshops, open afternoons and topic outcomes for parents/carers to enable them to be familiar with the teaching methods used in school to make it easier to emulate them at home. - We will provide parents with support materials to aid children's learning at home.
+Including 'phonics booklets', explaining our scheme and way of learning. - There will be opportunities for parents and carers to visit school on a volunteer basis to assist with the children's learning.